sarah-cic-uk/Code-the-Future/session-4/session4-activities.md

 _BONUS: Use one of the CSS Frameworks of your choice (can be one of the examples mentioned above or something else) and apply it to your web pages._

-\*EXTRA ACTIVITY: For testing out oyur knowlwdge on Flexbox and Grid you can visit these sites [Flexbox Froggy](https://flexboxfroggy.com/) and [Grid Garden](https://cssgridgarden.com/)
+_EXTRA ACTIVITY: For testing out oyur knowlwdge on Flexbox and Grid you can visit these sites [Flexbox Froggy](https://flexboxfroggy.com/) and [Grid Garden](https://cssgridgarden.com/)._

 <div style="width: 100%">
 <a href='introduction_to_css.md'><-- Previous Section: Advanced CSS</a>